 Nicotine patch – available by prescription and over the counter

-Everyone who is trying to quit may benefit from using a medication.
+Trying to quit may benefit from using a medication.
 If you are pregnant or trying to become pregnant, nursing, under age 18, smoking fewer than 10 cigarettes per day, or have a medical condition, talk to your doctor or other health care provider before taking medications.

 Be prepared for relapse or difficult situations Most relapses occur within the first three months after quitting.
 Don’t be discouraged if you start smoking again.
 Remember that most people try several times before they finally quit.
 Watch out for the following scenarios which make quitting even more difficult: